Salient Object Detection with Purificatory Mechanism and Structural Similarity Loss: Purificatory Network

 \subsubsection{Promotion Attention}

 In general, when there are some distractions in the background, the location of salient objects is difficult to be detected as shown in Fig.~\ref{fig:motivation}(a)(b).
-Therefore, some methods~\cite{liu2018picanet,zhang2018progressive,chen2018reverse} consider to make their models focus on the salient regions by spatial attention and channel attention mechanisms.
+Some methods~\cite{liu2018picanet,zhang2018progressive,chen2018reverse} consider to make their models focus on the salient regions by spatial attention and channel attention mechanisms.
 In these two mechanisms, the former can be used to enhance the localization capability, and the latter aims to enhance semantic information~\cite{zhao2019pyramid}.
-They both promote attention to salient regions and have has proven to be effective.
-In order to take advantage of the attention mechanisms and reduce complicated manual design in existing methods, we propose a simple but effective promotion attention based on spatial and channel attention mechanisms to provide the promotion ability.
+For example,CBAM~\cite{woo2018cbam} and PAGRN~\cite{zhang2018progressive} adopt the cascade way to reconcile spatial and channel information and have has proven to be effective.
+However, this way emphasizes the sequence of spatial and channel information in transmission, which will cause the loss of information in some complex scenes.
+In order to capture the contextual information in spatial and channel dimension, we pay more attention to the balance and reinforce of independent spatial information and channel information.
+Therefore, we propose a simple but effective parallel structure to provide the promotion ability.

 We present the structure of the promotion attention module as depicted in Fig.~\ref{fig:promotion_attention}.
 This moduel is based on existing spatial and channel attention without additional parameters.
 We denote input convolutional features as $\text{F}_{\mathcal{P}} \in \mathbb{R}^{H' \times W' \times C}$.
 The promotion attention is generated as follows: